 The skills required of a CEO vary widely, depending on the organization’s current resources and capabilities and the competitive landscape it operates within.
 To say the CEO must “be strategic” is not enough without an understanding of the ecosystem or environment someone works within.
 Context matters.
 External forces matter.
 Even among organizations in the same field of endeavor, internal challenges vary widely.
 (Are you well-funded with a deep talent bench and a proven strategy, or are you cash-strapped with a failing strategy and a weak leadership team?)
 Ideally, all of this information is collected, analyzed, and presented to the search committee.

 In some of our recent searches, we have asked questions about potential places for market growth, strategic opportunities, and risks in the organization’s sector.
-With one organization, our questions helped the organization redefine their entire organizational mission.
-Do you think the search firm will delve into competitive positioning and organizational challenges by conducting a thorough internal review and external PESTLE analysis (looking at the external Political, Economic, Social, Technological, Legal, and Environmental forces)?
+With one organization, our questions helped the organization redefine its entire organizational mission.
+Do you think the search firm will delve into competitive positioning and organizational challenges by conducting a thorough internal review and external PESTLE analysis (looking at the external political, economic, social, technological, legal, and environmental forces)?
 Most search firms don’t have a process that involves such complicated, in-depth questioning, even though that kind of information and analysis is crucial to the search committee’s success.

 How Different Approaches Affect the Search Timeline

-Discussing only the candidate attributes is a recipe for introducing more opinion and bias into the interview process, without truly determining what will make the next leader successful.
+Focusing only on the candidate’s attributes is a recipe for introducing more opinion and bias into the interview process without truly determining what will make the next leader successful.

 What to Ask a Potential Search Firm